 Port Douglas has plenty of eating choices on the main street (Macrossan Street), but the one kids will remember is the Breakfast with the Birds in an aviary at the Wildlife Habitat on the edge of town – they also do Lunch with the Lorikeets – and meeting the koalas, tree kangaroos and reptiles afterwards, or maybe even becoming a junior keeper for the day.
 They’ll also love seeing dangerous reptiles in the wild on a crocodile cruise aboard the Lady Douglas or watching them being fed at Hartley’s Crocodile Adventures, a 25-minute drive south of town.
 Get back to the village after a big day of exploring and fuel those empty bellies at Chilly’s Pizza & Trattoria.
 Tucked just a street back from the main hive of activity, this local secret is where the kids can stretch out and mum and dad can kick back with good tunes and great food.

-Adventurous teens can fly through the forest on a Jungle Surfing Canopy Tour or saddle up for a canter along the beach with Cape Trib Horse Rides.
-One tour the whole family will enjoy is the Dreamtime Gorge Walk through the World Heritage-listed Daintree Rainforest at Mossman Gorge with an Indigenous guide, who will tell you stories of Kuku Yalanji culture and take you to sacred ceremony sites.
+Adventurous teens can saddle up for a canter along the beach with Cape Trib Horse Rides, or take the whole family on a Dreamtime Gorge Walk through the World Heritage-listed Daintree Rainforest at Mossman Gorge with an Indigenous guide, who will tell you stories of Kuku Yalanji culture and take you to sacred ceremony sites.

 The great thing about Port Douglas is that you don’t need to be rich to have fun.
 Everyone loves building sandcastles, and Four Mile Beach has plenty of space to build a mansion fit for a millionaire – if you’re here during Carnivale in May you can join in the Sand Sculpting Competition on Family Beach Day.
 And with no waves thanks to the Great Barrier Reef, it’s a top spot for a toddler-friendly paddle.